K4T3XPL0SI0N/sunglasses/README.md

 # Sunglasses
-Sunglasses is a discord bot written in python with the discord.py-rewrite library.
-It is meant to be as stateless as possible
+Sunglasses is a discord bot written in python using the discord.py-rewrite library.

+Sunglasses is built for Heroku since my internet wasn't good enough for self-hosting any further.